Alexmohajeri/ShimmerBot/README.md

 Remember to set up a TOKEN environment variable for your bot

 The bot is programmed in python 3, and requires the following libraries to function:
-  -discord
+- discord
-  -datetime
+- datetime
-  -os
+- os
-  -discord.ext
+- discord.ext
-  -pandas
+- pandas
-  -tabulate
+- tabulate

 Future updates will include:
-  -Bot will be able to create events for the server
+- Bot will be able to create events for the server